Olympus PEN-F vs Panasonic FZ1000 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN-F and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the PEN-F and the FZ1000 II are recent models that are part of the current product line-up.
-The FZ1000 II replaced the earlier Panasonic FZ1000, while the PEN-F does not have a direct predecessor.
+The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus PEN-F better than the Panasonic FZ1000 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.